 In 1984, I was a first-year student at John Abbott College in suburban Montreal.
 In my last year of high school, I had heard about a John Abbott English teacher named Rod Smith, who taught a course titled “The Vision and the Apocalypse,” which focused on books and films that came out of, or dealt with, the revolutions of the 1960s: The Electric Kool-Aid Acid Test, The Deer Hunter, Apocalypse Now, A Clockwork Orange, and Hunter S. Thompson’s Fear and Loathing in Las Vegas.
 Smith had a reputation as a demented genius.
 I could fill the rest of this post with the stories – some true, some probably somewhat true, some total bullshit – that circulated about Smith: the time he gave students the option of spending a day tied to a tree in lieu of writing a final paper (this one’s true); the time he lectured wearing a diving bell because he said there was too much atmospheric pressure; the time he threw a dummy grenade into a classroom and lay down on it.

-Smith’s attempt to get the student of the mid-1980s to engage with the memory of the 1960s reflected its cultural moment.
+Smith’s attempt to get the students of the mid-1980s to engage with the memory of the 1960s reflected its cultural moment.
 The Boomers were hitting middle age, and their youth was being analyzed and re-packaged by and for them.
 The recent Hollywood smash The Big Chill chronicled the Boomers’ attempt to understand what had happened to their youthful values; a few years later, John Sebastian of the Lovin’ Spoonful enjoyed a career revival hawking Time-Life’s CD box sets of 1960s hits in late-night infomercials.

 Part of that process involved a deliberate softening of a horrific time in American history.
 The 1960s were fundamentally tragic and painful, and while the assassinations, the riots, the war, and the bombings could never be made to disappear, in the memories manufactured by and for the Boomers, they took a back seat to idyllic images of hippies dancing in the rain at Woodstock or peacefully putting flowers in the barrels of soldiers’ rifles.
 Smith wanted to get us past that by framing the 1960s not an “Age of Aquarius,” but as a dark time defined by violence, psychological crisis, and the beginning of the end of broadly democratic politics in America.

 Many of Smith’s students, myself included, were not ready for that.
 When we read Fear and Loathing in Las Vegas, we read it like a novelization of a Cheech and Chong movie.
-Our focus was on the “two bags of grass, seventy-five pellets of mescaline, five sheets of high powered blotter acid, a salt shaker half full of cocaine, and a whole galaxy of multi-colored uppers, downers, screamers, laughers…”; the bats in the desert; and the events in the chapter titled “A Terrible Experience with Extremely Dangerous Drugs.”
-This stuff was shocking, funny, and to a kid like me who had only recently smoked his first joint, shockingly transgressive.
+Our focus was on the “two bags of grass, seventy-five pellets of mescaline, five sheets of high powered blotter acid, a salt shaker half full of cocaine, and a whole galaxy of multi-colored uppers, downers, screamers, laughers…”, the bats in the desert, and the events in the chapter titled “A Terrible Experience with Extremely Dangerous Drugs.”
+This stuff was shocking, funny, and to a kid like me who had only recently smoked his first joint, transgressive.
 And not at all what Smith was interested in.

 As I recall, we had to write a quick reaction essay at the start of each class, based on a prompt Smith would provide to help us focus our thoughts on a particular aspect of the book or film we were about to discuss.
 The week we read Thompson, the discussion question took the last line of the book (“I felt like a monster reincarnation of Horatio Alger: A man on the move, and just sick enough to be totally confident.”) and asked us to think about what the book said about American identity.
 Of course, Horatio Alger was nowhere near as interesting as the effects of pineal gland extract on a 300-pound Samoan attorney, so none of us knew what the hell to say.
 One of the most important parts of the book, and it never dawned on any of us to pick up an encyclopedia and look up Alger; without knowing what Alger represents, critical parts of Fear and Loathing in Las Vegas just disappear.